 Building and construction is an inherently complex undertaking.
 Poor project planning and poor or inconsistent contract documentation can lead to cost overrun, quality issues and disputes.
 All parties have a responsibility to ensure that effective project planning is carried out and that an appropriate level of expertise and resourcing is applied to the process.

-The principles of Queensland Government procurement as set out in the Queensland Government's Queensland Procurement Policy 2018 (QPP) are:
+The principles of Queensland Government procurement as set out in the Queensland Government's Queensland Procurement Policy (QPP) as varied from time to time.